App version: 0.1.0

 Here’s a look at when you might consider a personal loan vs. a personal line of credit.

 A line of credit is a flexible form of borrowing that can be useful when you aren’t sure exactly how much money you are going to need to borrow.
 For example, you could use a personal line of credit to fund an ongoing home renovation project.
-Lines of credit can also be useful for covering emergencies and if your income is variable, since it can help cover expenses during gaps in income.As with a credit card, you only pay interest on the portion of the credit you use.
+Lines of credit can also be useful for covering emergencies and for those with variable income, since it can help cover expenses during gaps in income.As with a credit card, you only pay interest on the portion of the credit you use.
 However, the interest rates for lines of credit are typically lower than they are for credit cards.

 The Takeaway